-The experimental work spans immunology, radiobiology, molecular biology, in vitro cell studies and preclinical in vivo combination therapy and radionuclide imaging studies.
-In this post, the successful candidate will work closely with Dr Terry and Dr Kong, as well as collaborate with other members of the Department of Imaging Chemistry and Biology and scientists at external institutions and universities.
+The experimental work is based around preclinical in vivo work, molecular biology, and in vitro cell studies.
+The candidate will get the opportunity to expand their skills in radiochemistry, radiobiology, and PET/CT imaging.
+In this post, the successful candidate will work closely with Drs Terry and Torres, as well as collaborate with other members of the Department of Imaging Chemistry and Biology and scientists at external institutions and universities.

 Skills, knowledge, and experience